Cloud-UAV/Cloud-UAV.github.io/README.md

 This page contains the information to understand the CloudUAV project/platform and how to get started with the platform.

-CloudUAV is a portal for planning and tracking UAV-based research projects.
+CloudUAV is a Network Enablement Platform (NEP) for planning and tracking UAV-based research projects.
 It streamlines UAV projects, from mission planning, organization, and data acquisition, to data visualization, reporting, and collaborative sharing - all designed to comply with Canadian Aviation Regulations.

 ## UAV Project Management
 Users can create new Projects for each UAV research project they have.
 Within a Project, users can keep track of involved personnel, UAVs, and sensors; attach documents and certifications;  plan, log, and sync missions in the field; and share Project information.